KxSystems/docs/docs/ml/toolkit/utilities/preproc.md

 13:50 4  5  4     2000   1    5    1     1    0    0    0
 ```

-!!! warning "`.ml.timesplit` deprecated"
+!!! warning "Deprecated"

-    The above function was previously defined as `.ml.timesplit`.
+    This function was previously defined as `.ml.timesplit`.
-    It is still callable but will be deprecated after version 3.0.
+    That is still callable but will be removed after version 3.0.